MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 We've cleaned the dataset, dealt with unbalanced data, tokenized the text, displayed word cloud and vectorized the text.

-Next, we'll train a linear regression model to classify the vectorized text.
+Next, we train a linear regression model to classify the vectorized text.

 ### Split dataset into train and test